-From 2019 to 2023.
-Dr. Edbuonu-Davis served as Vice President, Medical Innovations for DH Diagnostics, LLC, an affiliate of Danaher Corporation (NYSE:DHR), where she provided medical advice to influence research, partnership and investment strategy across Danaher's diagnostic platform businesses.
+From 2019 to 2023, Dr. Egbuonu-Davis served as Vice President, Medical Innovations for DH Diagnostics, LLC, an affiliate of Danaher Corporation (NYSE:DHR), where she provided medical advice to influence research, partnership and investment strategy across Danaher's diagnostic platform businesses.
 Also, during this period, she served at various times as Interim Chief Medical Officer for certain subsidiaries of Danaher Corporation.
 From 2015 to 2019, she served as Vice President, Global Patient Centered Outcomes and Solutions at Sanofi, Inc. (NASDAQ:SNY).
 At Sanofi, Dr. Egbuonu-Davis created patient programs, services and tools to enhance adherence and health outcomes in patients with chronic conditions.
 Prior to Sanofi, Dr. Egbuonu-Davis co-founded and served as director for ROI Squared, LLC, a privately held life science company focused on diagnostic medical devices, and served as managing director for LED Enterprise, LLC, where she advised biopharmaceutical companies and trade associations on health care reform, technology assessment, quality metrics and incentives and implications for research and services.
 She also served in senior advisor roles for Avalere Health and Booz Allen Hamilton.
 She previously served for 13 years in various roles at Pfizer, Inc. (NYSE:PFE), where she led clinical and outcomes research departments, supported product value assessments in support of reimbursement and adoption and influenced product investment and development decisions.
 Dr. Egbuonu-Davis currently serves on the Johns Hopkins Medicine Board of Trustees and the National Advisory Council for the Johns Hopkins University School of Education.
-In March 2023, she joined the Board of Avanos Medical, Inc. (NYSE:AVNS), a medical device company, and serves as a member of the compliance and governance committees.
-In 2023, she joined the Board of Phreesia, Inc. (NYSE: PHR), a publicly traded medical software company focusing on patient intake, payment processing and patient activation.
+In March 2023, she joined the Board of Avanos Medical, Inc. (NYSE:AVNS), a medical device company where she serves as a member of the governance committee and chair of the compliance committee.
+In 2023, she joined the Board of Phreesia, Inc. (NYSE: PHR), a publicly traded medical software company focusing on patient intake, payment processing and patient activation, where she serves on the governance committee.

-Dr. Egbuonu-Davis brings to the Board broad strategic and operational experience in pharmaceuticals, public health and consulting, including expertise in the development and implementation of research, commercialization, as well as investment strategies for a variety of patient populations in addition to her medical and public health expertise.
+Dr. Egbuonu-Davis brings to the Board broad strategic and operational experience in pharmaceuticals, public health and consulting, including expertise in the development and implementation of research, commercialization, and investment strategies, for a variety of patient populations in addition to her medical and public health expertise.